 \textbf{Step 3: Cluster Recovery}.
 In Step 2, true field clusters may be pruned if a true field appears in more than one block in a record, resulting in imperfect matches with other true fields.
-For instance, in the invoice records in Figure~\ref{fig:invoice}, the phrase \code{Start Date} appears in $B_2$, $B_3$, and $B_5$, and is not a perfect match but rather a \textit{partial perfect match} with the other unique true fields in $B_2$.
-This can be shown using Proposition~\ref{prop:table}, since a sub-sequence of location vectors of \code{Start Date} (i.e., occurrences of \code{Start Date} in $B_2$ in every record) is a perfect match with the location vector of another unique true field (e.g., \code{Line}) in $B_2$.
-Here, we recover the clusters including singletons that are partial perfect matches with the identified clusters but weren't identified in previous steps (Line 18-20).
+For instance, for the invoice in Figure~\ref{fig:invoice}, the phrase \code{Start Date} appears in $B_2$, $B_3$, and $B_5$, and is not a perfect match but rather a \textit{partial perfect match} with the other unique true fields in $B_2$.
+Using Proposition~\ref{prop:table}, we see that a sub-sequence of the location vector of \code{Start Date} (i.e., occurrences of \code{Start Date} in $B_2$ in every record) is a perfect match with the location vector of another field (e.g., \code{Line}) in $B_2$.
+Here, we recover the clusters (including singletons) that are {\em partial perfect matches} with the identified clusters but weren't identified in previous steps (Line 18-20).